 Encrypt the Web!
 Automatically use HTTPS security on many sites.

-This is an port of the popular HTTPS Everywhere extension for Firefox, created by EFF and the Tor Project.
-It automatically switches thousands of sites from insecure "http" to secure "https".
+HTTPS Everywhere is an extension created by EFF and the Tor Project which automatically switches thousands of sites from insecure "http" to secure "https".
 It will protect you against many forms of surveillance and account hijacking, and some forms of censorship.

 ------- IMPORTANT NOTE: -------